marianonj/Chess-gui-numpy-cv2/README.md

 # Chess_GUI
 A 2-player chess gui made with Python-open-cv2 and NumPy.
-All chess logic written from scratch.
+All chess logic written from scratch
 ![Checkmate](https://user-images.githubusercontent.com/83613942/196294691-7954d2c8-f181-40bc-9c30-3c7a31afbd87.gif)

 To run:
-Install requirements.txt using pip install -r requirements.txt, then run main.py.
-Press q to exit the program at any time.
+Install requirements.txt using pip install -r requirements.txt, then run main.py Press q to exit the program at any time

 Functionality Includes: